On extension of closed complex (basic) differential forms: (basic) Hodge numbers and (transversely) $p$-K\"ahler structures: Introduction

 According to \cite{WZ20,Xi21b}, one can define the \textit{projection operator}

 We then use the exponential operator $e^{\iota_\v}$ and the projection operator $\mathcal P_\v$ to define the \textit{extension operator}

 as in \eqref{ccccc}.
-To prove the deformation invariance of Hodge numbers, Q. Zhao--the first author \cite{ZR15,RZ18} introduced an extension map which can preserve all $(p,q)$-forms and played an important role in their subsequent papers \cite{RWZ19,RWZ21}.
+To prove the deformation invariance of Hodge numbers, the first author--Q. Zhao \cite{ZR15,RZ18} introduced an extension map which can preserve all $(p,q)$-forms and played an important role in their subsequent papers \cite{RWZ19,RWZ21}.
 By comparing the explicit local expressions, one can deduce the relationship between these two extension maps:

 where the notation $\Finv$ denotes the simultaneous contraction on each component of a complex differential form.

 An application of Kuranishi's completeness theorem \cite{Ku64} can reduce our Theorems \ref{pq def} and \ref{inv-p0-0q-intro} to the Kuranishi family, which contains all sufficiently small differentiable deformations of $X_0$ in some sense (see Subsection \ref{subsection-Kuranishi family}).
 So to prove them, we just need to consider a Kuranishi family of deformations of $X_0$ over $\Delta_{\epsilon}:=\left\{t\in\mb C\,|\,|t|\leq\epsilon\right\}$ with small $\epsilon$, and there exists a family of integrable Beltrami differentials $\left\{\varphi(t)\right\}_{|t|\leq\epsilon} $ depending on $t$ holomorphically and describing the variations of complex structures on $X_0.$